rkurmbanshi/React.js-Interview-Questions/README.md

 - useMemo/react.memo

-- what is the lifecycle in the class component
+- What is the lifecycle in the class component

-- what is component Should Update lifecycle method
+- What is component Should Update lifecycle method

-- state v/s props
+- State v/s props

-- how to pass data by child component to the parent component
+- How to pass data by child component to the parent component

-- what are controlled and uncontrolled component
+- What are controlled and uncontrolled component

-- what is stateless and stateful component
+- What is stateless and stateful component

-- what is prop drilling
+- What is prop drilling

-- how to manage API calls in react js
+- How to manage API calls in react js

-- which lifecycle method performs an API call
+- Which lifecycle method performs an API call

-- how many ways to use CSS
+- How many ways to use CSS

-- what is box-sizing in CSS
+- What is box-sizing in CSS

-- absolute v/s relative in CSS
+- Absolute v/s relative in CSS

-- what is Pseudo class
+- What is Pseudo class

-- what is modules css
+- What is modules css

-- difference between reset vs normalized CSS?
+- Difference between reset vs normalized CSS?

-- what are pseudo-elements and pseudo-classes
+- What are pseudo-elements and pseudo-classes

-- how to call multiple APIs in one time
+- How to call multiple APIs in one time

-- what is redux
+- What is redux

-- what is context API
+- What is context API

-- what is prop drilling
+- What is prop drilling

-- what styled component
+- What styled component

-- what is doctype in HTML
+- What is doctype in HTML

-- what are meta tags
+- What are meta tags

-- what are semantic elements
+- What are semantic elements

-- what are styled-components
+- What are styled-components

-- what is sass
+- What is sass

-- what is module CSS
+- What is module CSS

-- how to optimize your component
+- How to optimize your component

-- what is useState
+- What is useState

-- what is useEffect
+- What is useEffect

-- what are class components
+- What are class components

-- what is component should update
+- What is component should update

-- diff between functional and class components
+- Diff between functional and class components

-- what are state and props
+- What are state and props

-- what is prop drilling
+- What is prop drilling

-- how to pass data from child to parent component
+- How to pass data from child to parent component

-- what is context API
+- What is context API

-- what you prefer redux and why not prefer context API
+- What you prefer redux and why not prefer context API

-- what is action creator
+- What is action creator

-- what is saga
+- What is saga

-- how to call API with saga
+- How to call API with saga

-- how to auto-call API by redux and saga
+- How to auto-call API by redux and saga

-- what is jest and react testing library
+- What is jest and react testing library

-- optimization in react
+- Optimization in react

-- useCallback and usememo
+- Explain useCallback and usememo hook

-- new features of new version of react-router
+- Explain the new features of new version of react-router

-- give an example of object destructuring
+- Give an example of object destructuring

-- SyntheticEvent in react js
+- What are the Synthetic Events in react js

-- how to check your event in different browsers
+- How to check your event working properly in different browsers

-- what are redux components
+- What are the redux components

-- explain lazy loading in detail in react js
+- Explain lazy loading in detail in react js

-- what is the disadvantage of react js
+- What is the limitations of react js